EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## Issue Tokens to Account "helloworld"

-Now that we have created the token, the issuer (eosio) can issue new tokens to the account user we created earlier.
+Now that we have created the token, the issuer (`eosio`) can issue new tokens to the user account we created earlier.

 We will use the positional calling convention (vs named args).